SWE443-TeamRed/open-bank/kanban/ToDo/Create_Scenarios.md

 Time estimate(s):

   10H
+  - Took 4 hours max

 Author(s):

   - Vincent

 Assigned persons (currently working on task):
+ - Henry
+    - 12 Scenarios are done and ready to be tests

 Log entries (who worked when and how long on this):
+- Henry created 12 sceanrios and created a scenario folder which contains all of them.
+Hours worked are logged in the burndown chart